Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 cat biomes_to_envs.txt| grep -v "Comments" | while read line; do biome=$(echo $line | cut -f 1); env=$(echo $line | cut -f 2); grep "$biome" metadata_ciliates.csv | sed -E 's/(.*)/\1,'$env'/' >> metadata_ciliates_env.csv; done
 ```

-We now have a file listing ASVs found in each sample, teh corresponding metdata.
+We now have a file listing ASVs found in each sample, the corresponding metadata, and the environment to which we assign the sample to (marine pelagic, marine benthic, soil, freshwater, inland saline/hypersaline, animal-associated).
+However, many ASVs can be found in multiple environments.
+We used a custom R script [prevalence_envs.R](./eukbank/prevalence_envs.R) to:

+(1) Generate a presence-absence table indicating which ASVs are found in which environment.
+This table `ciliate_env_prevalence.tsv` is used in later steps to decorate the dated ciliate tree in anvio.

+(2) Generate lists of marine pelagic, and soil ASVs.
+An ASV is considered to belong to an enviornment if at least 75% of the signal stems from that environment.

-### Extract soil ciliate ASVs
+### Extract soil ciliate ASVs (FOR INGRID TO UPDATE - ALSO ADD MARINE PELAGIC ASVs HERE)

 Extract soil ciliate ASVs: